digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/intro.rst

 * The :doc:`Bond Extension <bond-extension>` tutorial introduces the different types of bonds supported in Daml Finance out of the box.
-* The :doc:`Bond Lifecycling <bond-lifecycling>` tutorial demonstrates how to lifecycle a simple bond and process coupon payments.
 * The :doc:`Swap Extension <swap-extension>` tutorial describes how to use the different types of swaps in Daml Finance.
 * The :doc:`Generic Extension <generic-extension>` tutorial shows you how to define your own generic instrument.
+* The :doc:`Intermediated Lifecycling <intermediated-lifecycling>` tutorial demonstrates how to lifecycle a generic instrument with an intermediary party between the issuer and the investor.
 * The :doc:`Contingent Claims Instrument <contingent-claims-instrument>` tutorial describes how to create a new instrument type (similar to the bond instruments that you saw in the Bond Extension above).